ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 Switch:RotateTo(ROTATION_ON, TIME_ROTATE, true)
 ```

 By adding `true` to the end of the parameters for `RotateTo()`, it moves in *local* space.
-If we were to enter `false` instead, or enter nothing like we did the first time, it will move in *world* space.
+If you were to enter `false` instead, or enter nothing like you did the first time, it will move in *world* space.
 World space is relative to nothing but the world itself, as if it was at the root of the Hierarchy.

 Press **Play** and test it out!